koic/active_pstore/README.md

 ## FEATURES/PROBLEMS

-* Oh so many problems…
+* Oh so many problems...
-* Transaction
+* Transaction NOT supported
-* Data Migration
+* Data Migration NOT supported
-* Performance
+* Performance (caused by implementation)
-* Not solving the root cause for enterprise...
+* and Not solving the root cause for enterprise...

 ## SYNOPSIS